brainhack-school2020/deep_representational_learning/README.md

 Results for group-average **Representational Dissimiarlity matrices (RDMs)** have been derived at every time step from image onset.
 These are shown in
 Each of this *stimulus* x *stimulus* matrix indicates the brain's representational model for various visual stimui.

-2D coordinates of the representational distances from the RDMs are derived "onlin" using Multi-Dimensional Scaling (MDS) from sklearn MDS method.
+2D coordinates of the representational distances from the RDMs are computed  "online" using Multi-Dimensional Scaling (MDS) from sklearn MDS method.

 ![alt text](interactive_RSA_time_MDS.gif)